 Whether it’s for your first job or you’ve got years of experience, job hunting is a daunting task.

 Your first step in getting potential employers to take notice is to create a striking resume.
-Resumes create a first impression of you, as they give employers a detailed summary of your skills, capabilities and experience.
+Resumes create the first impression of you, as they give employers a detailed summary of your skills, capabilities, and experience.

 Keep in mind that resumes are typically job-specific.
-You only need to put the details of your skills and experience in relation to the position you are applying for.
+When writing your resume's content, you only need to put the details of your skills and experience in relation to the position you are applying for.
 This can be a challenge.
-Not only do you have to think about what is relevant to include or exclude, it is also important how you present it visually.
+Not only do you have to think about what is relevant to include or exclude, but it is also important how you present it visually.

 Having color on your resume will certainly make it pop against all others on the pile.
 This is particularly good if the job you’re applying for is a creative position.
 This template gives you space to show of your skills through photographs and words, doubling the impact with minimal pages.